hyunjaec/MScA_Machine_Learning_Project/README.md

 True-Malicious (TM): A location that has real cancer False-Benign (FB): A location that has real cancer, but it was removed.
 False-Malicious (FM): A location that does not have cancer, but fake cancer was injected there.

+## Attribute Information

+Each scan is in the medical dicom format, but it can be loaded as a 3D matrix with Python by using the tools provided in our code repository.

+A scan is basically a series of 512x512 images.
+The series is usually about 100-300 slices long (the z axis).
+Cancers can occupy multiple slices along the z-axis.
+The value at each pixel is the Hounsfield unit (radiodensity) at that location.